Frequently Asked Questions

 Miami Shores, FL 33138

 The Court awarded Class Counsel attorneys’ fees and expenses of $20,000,000 and a case contribution award of $5,000 to the Plaintiff and Class Representative, Salvatore Saccoccio.
 Defendants will separately pay these fees and expenses and the case contribution award.
 These amounts will not reduce the amount of refund checks or credits to Settlement Class Members.

 The United States District Court for the Southern District of Florida held a Fairness Hearing on February 14, 2014 and granted Final Approval of the Settlement on February 28, 2014.

 The Saccoccio Settlement received final approval by the Court on February 28, 2014.
-Per the terms of the Settlement and the Final Approval Order, the Settlement is not yet effective pending expiration of a time period for appeals.
+The Settlement is now effective.

 If you received a refund check and need to request that it be reissued, you must submit a written check reissue request and include your full name, mailing address, and claim number(s) (if available).
 Your written check reissue request must be mailed to the following address: